smartdevicelink/sdl_evolution/proposals/NNNN-Dynamic-App-List-Sorting.md

 ## Potential downsides

 As there is a large modification required to implement multiple sorting methods, the developer must do the implementation carefully and it will take a long time.
-Also, it may need to remove the sorting function from the HMI.
+Also, the system may need to remove the sorting function from the HMI.

 ## Impact on existing code